 It’s rarely likely that you’ll need to preserve all of the data created over the course of a research project.
 Rather, you’ll want to prioritize preserving data that cannot be re-created or produced, data that is costly to reproduce, data of one-time events, experimental data, etc. You’ll need to preserve data that is needed to validate your research findings, in accordance with funding agency requirements.

-Many funders want a DMP to include a plan for “long-term preservation” without specifying how far into the future data needs to be preserved.
-It can be easier to provide a minimum amount of time that you plan on preserving your data than a maximum: a good rule of thumb to follow when determining a minimum amount of time is to consider the amount of time it takes for a paper to be cited and then to add 5 years.
+In terms of how long you will make data available, it can be easier to provide a minimum amount of time that you plan on preserving your data than a maximum.
 Always make sure that the time period that you commit to is acceptable to your peers and follows the funding agency’s requirements.
 Institutions, publishers, and repositories may have a minimum retention period to follow, as well.

 - Data will be kept for at least 10 years.
 After this time, the data may be subject to deletion if it has not been reused, accessed, or cited.